hjwp/www.obeythetestinggoat.com/content/second-edition-now-out-reviews-please.md

 <figure>
   <img src="/static/images/book_selfie1.jpg" alt="a picture of me attempting a selfie with the book" />
-  <caption>I'm still not great at selfies...</caption>
+  <caption>I'm still not great at selfies...
+Here you get two for the price of one tho.</caption>
 </figure>

-The second edition is officially out!
+### The second edition is officially out!

 <ul>
   <li>